Ultimate packing list

 - Have a neighbour or relative collect your mail (an overflowing letterbox is an invitation for thieves)

-- Stop any regular deliveries whilst you’re away (such as newspapers or food boxes)
+- Stop any regular deliveries while you’re away (such as newspapers or food boxes)

 - Check-in for your flight online